50shadesofgwei/funding-rate-arbitrage/README.md

 self.client = Client(api_key, api_secret)
 ```

-> As of release 0.1.1, there are Binance clients initialised in the following files.
+> As of version 0.2.0, there are Binance clients initialised in the following files.
 Make sure all are configured uniformly.
     - BinanceCaller.py
     - BinancePositionController.py
     - BinancePositionMonitor.py